Denis Naughten

-Denis Naughten (born 23 June 1973) is an Irish Independent politician who has been a Teachta Dála (TD) for the Roscommon–Galway constituency since 2016, and previously from 2007 to 2016 for the Roscommon–South Leitrim constituency and from 1997 to 2007 for the Longford–Roscommon constituency.
+Denis Naughten (born 23 June 1973) is an Irish former independent politician who served as a Teachta Dála (TD) for the Roscommon–Galway constituency from 2016 to 2024, and previously from 2007 to 2016 for the Roscommon–South Leitrim constituency and from 1997 to 2007 for the Longford–Roscommon constituency.
 He was appointed Chair of the Committee on Social Protection, Community and Rural Development and the Islands in September 2020.
 He previously served as Minister for Communications, Climate Action and Environment from 2016 to 2018.
 He was a Senator for the Agricultural Panel from January 1997 to June 1997.

-He sits as an Independent TD, having lost the Fine Gael parliamentary party whip in July 2011.
+He was elected as a Fine Gael TD but sat as an independent from July 2011, having lost the Fine Gael parliamentary party whip.

 Family and early life

 Naughten was born in Drum, County Roscommon, in 1973.
-He was educated at St. Aloysius College, Athlone, University College Dublin and University College Cork, where he studied for a PhD in Food Microbiology (extracellular polysaccharide production in lactic acid bacteria), but did not complete it.
-His father Liam Naughten was also a Fine Gael TD and Senator.
+He was educated at St. Aloysius College, Athlone, University College Dublin and University College Cork, where he studied for a PhD in Food Microbiology, but did not complete it.
+His father, Liam Naughten, was also a Fine Gael TD and Senator.
+His brother, John Naughten, was a Fine Gael county councillor.